clansty/Clansty/README.md

 # Hi 👋 Clansty here.

 - 👩‍💻 Software Engineering
-- 🐱 Normal college girl
+- 🐱 Non binary, or cat
 - 📝 Use NodeJS backend, Vue.JS or React for frontend
 - 🌟 Make something to improve my life
 - 💕 Opensource